 English Language Teaching for non-English speaking mothers

-Our programme delivers functional language skills in combination with health and parenting information and is designed as a structured 12 week mother and baby ‘stay and play’ group.
-Each 45 minute session focuses on one particular aspect of family daily life (e.g. health, housing, shopping) and consists of infant-centred activities and informal language instruction.
-Settings’ staff receive free eTraining, materials and support to deliver the course.
+Our programme delivered functional language skills in combination with health and parenting information and was designed as a structured 12 week mother and baby ‘stay and play’ group.
+Each 45 minute session focused on one particular aspect of family daily life (e.g. health, housing, shopping) and consisted of infant-centred activities and informal language instruction.
+Settings’ staff received free eTraining, materials and support to deliver the course.

-The programme provides schools and children’s, cultural and community centres with a free ready-made course, materials and training that can be used in multilingual settings.
-Our aims are to
+The programme provided schools and cultural and community centres with a free ready-made course, materials and training that could be used in multilingual settings.
+Our aims were to

 - Increase the English Language skills of low income non-English speaking mothers